fians/marka/docs/getting-started.md

 ===============

 Marka is designed to be easy to use and integrated with your website.
-Download the <a href="https://github.com/fians/marka/releases" target="_blank">latest version of Marka</a>, put the files on your html file, and it's ready to use.
+Download the <a href="https://github.com/fians/marka/releases" target="_blank">latest version of Marka</a> or you can install it via Bower with `bower install marka`, put the files on your html file, and it's ready to use.